 - What to do after arriving in New Zealand

-Once you follow all of the proper preliminary steps for shipping your car to New Zealand from Australia, it takes ten days on average for your vehicle to be delivered.
+Once you follow all of the proper preliminary steps for shipping your car to New Zealand from Australia, it takes an average of ten days for your vehicle to be delivered.

 Let's dive in so you can get one step closer to driving your vehicle through New Zealand.